 For those seeking history, this ancient city is without rival.
 Cusco was part of the Incan Empire (dating back to the 13th century) before being invaded by the Spanish in 1533.
-Accordingly, you’ll see ancient stonework alongside Baroque Renaissance architecture—sometimes both in the same place.
 Among the city’s most popular sights is the famous Incan Stone of Twelve Angles, which is a part of a wall at the palace of the Archbishop of Cusco.

-The Belmond Hiram Bingham was named for the American explorer who rediscovered Machu Picchu in 1911.
+Hiram Bingham, A Belmond Train, was named for the American explorer who rediscovered Machu Picchu in 1911.
 It is a singularly beautiful way to traverse the Sacred Valley and set foot on the ancient site.
 You’ll be transported, in every sense.
-Staying at Belmond Hotel Monasterio or Belmond Palacio Nazarenas, you’ll board the train’s vintage-style carriages in the morning for a hearty brunch en route.
+Staying at Monasterio or Palacio Nazarenas, you’ll board the train’s vintage-style carriages in the morning for a hearty brunch en route.
 After a guided tour around the sacred site, you'll return to the city, doubtless wide-eyed and enchanted.

 PLEASE CHOOSE YOUR LANGUAGE